hgn/hippod/docs/README.md

 Larger software projects often utilizes many different test systems.
 Each test system/product comes with it own reporting tool making it difficult to get an unified view across this heterogeneous landscape for specific software versions.
-Hippod is a generic framework to unify the view in one common application.
+With Hippod tests are still executed with the best suited tools, Hippod just collects the results in one generic framework to unify the view.

 ![alt text](images/hippod-test-system-interaction.png "Architecture")